How Can Individuals Dispute Information on Their Credit Report?

 The Wall Street Journal is often used as a source for determining the current prime rate.
 Before the 2008 banking crisis, the Journal changed their published prime rate when 23 of the top 30 banks changed their rates.
 In a tip of their hat to the new banking world in which 10 big banks hold most of the banking assets, the Wall Street Journal now adjusts their printed numbers when seven of these ten banks adjust the prime rate.

-As of August 6, 2015, the Journal's current prime rate stands at 3.25 percent.
-This happens to be the same as 12 months ago (and 12 months before that as well).
-It is also 3 percent above the federal funds rate of 0.25 percent.
+As of August 6, 2015, the Journal's current prime rate stood at 3.25 percent.
+That happens to be the same as 24 months prior to that date.
+It was also 3 percent above the federal funds rate of 0.25 percent.
+This rate remained at 0.25 percent from 2008 until December 2015.
 Yes, the banks charge each other next to nothing when they lend to themselves.
 This is just one example of why William K. Black wrote a best-selling book that was appropriately titled, "The Best Way to Rob a Bank Is to Own One."

 Like many financial terms, the prime rate no longer means what it once did.
 For many decades, the prime lending rate referred to the interest rate charged to the best customers of a bank.